Islamism in the United Kingdom: 2005–2016: Developments

-The Islamic Human Rights Commission (IHRC, established in 1997) was classified as "a radical Islamist organisation that uses the language and techniques of a human rights lobbying group to promote an extremist agenda" by the Stephen Roth Institute in 2005.
+The Islamic Human Rights Commission (IHRC, established in 1997) was classified as "a radical Islamist organisation that uses the language and techniques of a human rights lobbying group to promote an extremist agenda" by the Stephen Roth Institute.
+In the same year (1997), the Muslim Council of Britain was created, which became a prominent representative body for various Muslim organizations in the United Kingdom.

-The first sharia court, also known as sharia councils, began operating in the United Kingdom in 1982, and the number in operation has grown to 85 by 2024.
-A Times investigation found that there are a growing number of Muslims from across Europe and North America seeking the services of British sharia courts, with the UK now dubbed as the 'western capital' for sharia courts.
+The first Sharia court, also known as a Sharia council, began operating in the United Kingdom in 1982, and the number of operating courts has grown to 85 by 2024.
+A Times investigation found that there is a growing number of Muslims from across Europe and North America seeking the services of British sharia courts, with the UK now dubbed as the "Western capital" for Sharia courts.